-- C. Operating Impacts - Exterior activities are prohibited between 10:00 PM and 7:00 AM daily, except that vehicles may continue to enter and exit the site and maintenance may be conducted at all hours if they do not violate applicable provisions of Chapters 16.1442, Noise, 16.1464, Vibration, and subsections A6, A8 and I2 of this Section during any hours. - For a solid waste transfer station, most solid waste may be stored in an open pit or floor inside a building for up to twenty-four (24) hours or in a sealed container on the site for up to seventy-two (72) hours.
-Separated recycled materials may be stored on the site for up to thirty (30) days in unsealed containers. - D. Signage Impacts - 1.
-Signs shall comply with sign regulations of Chapter 16.102, except as provided herein. - 2.
+- 1. Exterior activities are prohibited between 10:00 PM and 7:00 AM daily, except that vehicles may continue to enter and exit the site and maintenance may be conducted at all hours if they do not violate applicable provisions of Chapters 16.144, Noise, 16.146, Vibration, and subsections A6, A8 and I2 of this Section during any hours. - 2.
+For a solid waste transfer station, most solid waste may be stored in an open pit or floor inside a building for up to twenty-four (24) hours or in a sealed container on the site for up to seventy-two (72) hours.
+Separated recycled materials may be stored on the site for up to thirty (30) days in unsealed containers.

+D. Signage Impacts

+- 1. Signs shall comply with sign regulations of Chapter 16.102, except as provided herein. - 2.
 If the facility is open to the public, the applicant shall provide a sign(s) at each public entrance to the facility that is clearly legible and visible from the adjoining public road.
 The sign shall identify the name of the facility, the name and telephone number of the operator, and hours of operation of the facility.
 The entry sign(s) may be up to thirty-two (32) square feet per side and up to ten (10) feet above grade, unless the zone allows larger signs.
 Directional information to orient drivers shall be included on the entry sign(s) or on interior signs. - 3.
 A sign(s) describing recommended access routes to the facility, materials accepted, instructions for correct preparation of accepted materials, recycling services, and fees for disposing materials shall be posted at the facility.
-Signs interior to the site shall be coordinated and consistent in appearance.
+Signs interior to the site shall be coordinated and consistent in appearance. - 4.
+Signs that use recycled materials, including recycled plastic, are encouraged.
+Sign quality and appearance shall be appropriate to the character of the area, as determined by the approval authority.